Do you need a roof replacement with solar panels?

 Who should you contact to remove your solar panels?

-We recommend contacting your original solar installer to remove and replace panels.
+We recommend contacting your original solar installer to remove and reinstall panels.
 They'll be most familiar with your installation, and their warranty may even cover part or all of the costs.
 If you can't get in touch with them, some other solar companies offer operations and maintenance services for installations other than their own.

 If re-roofing post-installation concerns you, we recommend asking installers how often they do this type of work and what its typical cost is before selecting a solar quote.
 Some companies specify a price in your initial contract, and it never hurts to request this from your company before installation.